Apple Deals: Save on AirPods, iPads, Apple Watches and More at Amazon

-The Best Apple Deals on Amazon Right Now: Save Up to 43% on AirPods, iPads, MacBooks and More
+The Best Apple Deals Ahead of Prime Day: Get Up to 43% off AirPods, iPads, MacBooks, and More at Amazon

 While Apple doesn't typically hold its own sales, now is a great time to upgrade your tech with the latest Apple products.
-Following Apple's annual Worldwide Developers Conference on June 5, the best place to score Apple deals is Amazon.
+With Prime Day coming soon, the best place to score Apple deals is Amazon.
 Right now, Amazon has the best prices on Apple's most popular devices and accessories from the newest Apple Watches to iPads, MacBooks and more.

-Finding Apple tech at a discount can be tricky, but all of the staple Apple Store products are getting nice Amazon discounts ahead of Prime Day.
+Finding Apple tech at a discount can be tricky, but all of the staple Apple Store products are getting nice Amazon discounts.
 We've gathered the best Apple deals below to help guide your search.

+Don't miss out on all things Prime Day, including sales, info, and more.

 Best Apple Watch Deals

 A perfect combination of fitness tracking and smartwatch capabilities, the Apple Watch has a large, bright display and is easy to pair with other Apple devices.
-Right now, the Apple Watch Series 7, Apple Watch Series 8, Apple Watch Ultra and more best-selling Apple Watch models are on sale.
+Right now, the Apple Watch Series 7, Apple Watch Series 8, Apple Watch Ultra, Apple Watch SE and more best-selling Apple Watch models are on sale.

 The Apple Watch Series 8, the latest addition to the Apple Watch lineup, features the new S8 chip for improved performance and a larger battery than previous models.
 It also includes an always-on display and new watch face options.